myersjustinc/stitchbot/README.md

 you have one, set the `STITCHBOT_USERNAME` and `STITCHBOT_PASSWORD` environment variables to your username and password on that site, respectively.

+You'll need `USER_FIRST_NAME` and `USER_LAST_NAME` environment variables, too, to fill out the checkout form.
+I'd suggest using the names you used when registering for your website account mentioned in the previous paragraph.

 You'll also need to keep track of `GOOGLE_CLIENT_ID`, `GOOGLE_CLIENT_SECRET` and `GOOGLE_REFRESH_TOKEN` environment variables for authentication to Google Drive.
 To get those: